instrumentkit/InstrumentKit/doc/source/devguide/code_style.rst

 If a property has more than two permissible values, or the two allowable values are not naturally interpreted as a Boolean (e.g.: positive/negative, AC/DC coupling, etc.), then consider using an `~enum.Enum` or `~enum.IntEnum` as provided by `enum`.
-The latter is useful in Python 2.6 and 2.7 for wrapping integer values that are meaningful to the device.
+The latter is useful in for wrapping integer values that are meaningful to the device.

 For example, if an instrument can operate in AC or DC mode, use an enumeration like the following::